PrestaShop/prestashop.github.io/news/_posts/core-weekly52016-07-04-coreweekly-week-24.md

 Onward with 1.7!
 The team is still cranking code, and we're happy to see more and more people contributing to the codebase!

 Have you tested [Beta 1 of PrestaShop 1.7](https://www.prestashop.com/en/1.7)?<br/>
-Have you [tried one of your module in 1.7](http://build.prestashop.com/news/module-development-changes-in-17/)?
+Have you [tried one of your modules in 1.7](http://build.prestashop.com/news/module-development-changes-in-17/)?
 Have you tried to create a 1.7 theme?
 How did it go?<br/>
 [Give us your feedback](http://build.prestashop.com/news/prestashop-1-7-beta-1-open-for-feedback/)!

 Want to help things go faster?
 There are several ways: